coderustle/django-budgetapp/README.md

 ## Budget App

-A simple django web app used for budgeting your personal finance.
+This is a django web app for personal finance budgeting.
+I created mostly this web app for personal use.

 ### Technology stack
 - Django
 - Tailwind
 - Alpine.js

-## Environment variables
+### Environment variables
-To run the web app locally, you need to create `.env` file in the project root with the following environment variables:
+To run the web app locally, you need to create an `.env` file in the project root with the following environment variables:

 ```bash